nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 Provider systems:

 - SHALL return a `200` **OK** HTTP status code on successful retrieval of "free" slot details.
 - SHALL include the free `Slot` details for the organisation which have a `status` of "free" and fall fully within the requested date range.
 That is, free slots which start before the `start` parameter and free slots which end after `end` search parameter SHALL NOT be returned.
+- SHALL only include the free slots which are bookable according to related defined 'Embargo/Booking Window' rules
+- SHALL only include the free slots which match the Search Filter parameters of Booking Organisation (ODS Code) and/or Type
 - SHALL include the `Schedule` and `Slot` details associated with the returned slots as defined by the search parameter which have been specified. `Practitioner` is required in the searchset `Bundle` only if available.

   The response `Bundle` SHALL only contain `Schedule`, `Organization`, `Practitioner` and `Location` resources related to the returned free `Slot` resources.
 If no free slots are returned for the requested time period then no resources should be returned within the response `Bundle`.